Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

 from accepting CCD.

-The reason for rejecting CCD by default is to reduce the risk of creating a smart contract that accepts CCD without retrieving it: any CCD passed to such a contract would be *inaccessible forever*.
+The reason for rejecting CCD by default is to reduce the risk of creating a smart contract that accepts CCD without the ability of retrieving it again: any CCD passed to such a contract would be *inaccessible forever*.

 To be able to accept CCD, you have to add the ``payable`` attribute to the |receive| macro.